geekette828/sun-haven-parser/README.md

     └── formatter_iteminfobox_itemData.py

 ## PyWikiBot
-These scripts use the mediawiki api [Pywikibot](https://support.wiki.gg/wiki/Pywikibot) to do various comparisons and page creations directly into the wiki.<br>
+These scripts use the mediawiki api [Pywikibot](https://support.wiki.gg/wiki/Pywikibot) to do various comparisons, page creations, or uploads directly into the wiki.<br>
 The user must be in the PWB-Core folder and logged in to PyWikiBot using: python pwb.py login<br>

-pywikibot_missingDataCheck.py --<br>
+pywikibot_missing_data_check.py --<br>
 This python module will review the SH wiki to make three lists: Items missing from the JSON file, Items missing from the wiki, Items in both the JSON and the wiki.<br>
 It will then do a comparison between items in both the JSON and Wiki, to see what infobox items need to be updated (WIP).

-pywikibot_missingImageCheck.py --<br>
+pywikibot_missing_image_check.py --<br>
 Reviews the wiki and looks for itemname.png, anything missing itemname.png it puts in a list.
 The script then looks up the icon GUID to produce the image name.
 The overall output is a file that has missing images, and what their associated image name in the texture2D file is.

-pywikibot_imageUploader.py --<br>
+pywikibot_image_uploader.py --<br>
 This python script takes the outputs from `pywikibot_missingImageCheck.py` and grabs associated images from the texture2D folder to automatically upload a scaled version to the wiki, with the correct naming convention and copywrite template.
 It generates a list of files it could not find in the folder, for additional manual work.

-pywikibot_updatePetImages.py -- <br>
+pywikibot_images_dlc_pet.py -- <br>
-THis python script pulls a list of pages that are both `Pets` and `DLC`, then associates specific cateogories for those file images, so they show up in various DPL queries on the wiki.
+This python script pulls a list of pages that are both `Pets` and `DLC`, then associates specific cateogories for those file images, so they show up in various DPL queries on the wiki.

+pywikibot_redirect_creation.py -- <br>
+This python script will create redirect pages to certain pages.
+Helpful for redirecting variants of something to the main page.

 # Using the Parser
 ## Getting the Assets